Exploring the Salkantay Trek: An In-Depth Guide

 • To carry out activities that distort the sacred character of Machu Picchu, such as fashion shows, dances, social engagements, ceremonies of any kind, and portable seating, among others.

-• Enter with walking poles with metallic or hard tips (using trekking poles for older adults or with apparent physical incapacity, as long as they have rubber tips).
+• Enter with walking poles with metallic or hard tips (trekking poles for older adults or those with apparent physical incapacity, as long as they have rubber tips).

 • Perform any activity implying the deterioration of Machu Picchu, its natural environment, and its facilities.